 Sandhu was caught by the OPP while he was driving a commercial truck and the work-log showed that he was already working overtime, which means there won’t be a loophole for his lawyer to go for an appeal.

-Raju said every international student must be extremely careful about their working hours while maintaining a student status because there could be some immigration problems when applying for permanent residence.
+Every international student must be extremely careful about their working hours while maintaining a student status because failure to comply to the rules means that they could have problems with their temporary status as students and even their eligibility for permanent residence, she said.

 “Working just for 20 hours are not enough to pay my tuition fee, rent and other expenditures,” said Febin Wilson, a business student at Mohawk College.